 One of my favorite autumn drinks!
 With nutrition-rich apples in season, it’s so simple to make … and this version ups the health benefits but remains tasty as can be.

 - 1 cup organic apple juice

 - ¼ cup maple sugar

-- Store in a glass pitcher and refrigerate for up to three months.
+- Pour out a glass or two!
+Then store in a glass pitcher and refrigerate for up to three months.